kevin-chalmers/set10108/labs/lab06/README.md

 ## Trapezoidal Rule

-For the trapezoidal rule we will use a barrier to synchronise our work.
+For the trapezoidal rule example we will use a barrier to synchronise between processes.

 ```cpp
 // Sync